junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean leads Sam into his room.
 The young boy is so nervous that he doesn't know where to put his hands.

 Castiel greets him gently, holding out a hand.
 "I'm Castiel, Angel of the Lord," he announces.
-Dean has a sudden throw-back of the moment they first met.
+Dean has a sudden throwback to the moment they first met.
 Castiel was so much more solemn and distant at the time.

 Sam catches the angel's hand, holding it closely.
 "Sam, I'm Sam," he eagers.